Deirror/iv-assings/Parking Lot/README.md

 - Motorcycle: Can park everywhere (in any spot)
 - Car: Can only park in car spots (either regular or compact)
 - Van: Needs 3 regular car spots or a large spot (which is typically designated for vans)
+- We have to write just an exemplary solution which also includes a test file so that we can show that it actually solves the problem